Background and Policy

 This framework is an approach to water management that acknowledges the interdependencies between potable water, waste water and stormwater that seeks to optimise water use on each site, whilst being mindful of the site specific constraints and opportunities and the needs of the local environment.

-- Use of cooling towers avoided where a viable alternative is available.
-For example, at workplace6 there is heat exchange through Sydney harbour.
+- Avoiding the use of cooling towers where a viable alternative is available, for example, at workplace6 there is heat exchange through Sydney Harbour.

 Tenant guidelines and awareness

-- Retail fitouts have minimum standards on the adoption of water efficient fittings and fixtures, for example waterless woks in food facilities;
+- Retail fitouts have minimum standards on the adoption of water-efficient fittings and fixtures, for example waterless woks in food facilities;

-- Fit Out Guides and Building User Guides are provided to assist tenants in the use of low water consumption devices in Office tenancies.
+- Fit Out Guides and Building User Guides assist tenants in the use of low water consumption devices in Office tenancies;

 - Base building consumption is reported to Office tenants during Building Management Committee meetings.